vertica/spark-connector/examples/jupyter/README.md

 Once that is complete the Spark context may be used to read and write data using the Vertica Spark Connector data source ("com.vertica.spark.datasource.VerticaSource").
 See the example Jupyter Notebooks in this folder.

 Note that Jupyter Notebook previously bundled the Spylon kernel so that Scala could be used, but that kernel has not been maintained and is no longer included in Jupyter Notebook by default.
 As a result it is recommended to use the Python kernel in Jupyter Notebook.

-## Running a Notebook

-1. Go to http://localhost:8888/ and login with the token "test"
-2. Under the File Browser on the left, navigate to the work folder and open the desired example Jupyter Notebook
-3. Execute the cells, in order, using the Run button